-Write a brief narrative explaining how this scholisted below.
-(Required Activities) ool will address each of the Required Activities A. Families and Communities are engaged by the LEA in the process of selecting the appropriate school improvement model.
+te a brief narrative explaining how this scho ed below.
+(Required Activities) ool will address each of the Required Activities

+A. Families and Communities are engaged by the LEA in the process of selecting the appropriate school improvement model.
 The data and reasons to support the decisions to close the school are shared with families and the school community and they have a voice in exploring quality options.

 B. The families and communities are allowed to help plan for a smooth transition for students and their families at the receiving schools.

 C. The LEA determines whether higher- achieving schools are within reasonable proximity to the closed school and whether any students are unduly inconvenienced by having to travel to the new location.

 D. Leadership will devise a school closure plan to address all Kansas Learning Network Correlates (Leadership, Culture and Human Capital, Curriculum and Assessment, and Professional Development).
-The plan

-would include:
+The plan would include:

-√ Personnel placement
+Personnel placement

-v Policy
+Policy Board decisions

-v ./ Board decisions Student Assignment
+Student Assignment

-√ Student Assignment Transfer of Records
+Transfer of Records

-∨
+✓ 1 Transportation

-∨ Transportation Resource Reassignment
+Resource Reassignment

-· ✓ Transfer of equipment
+Transfer of equipment

-· ✓ Building numbers
+Building numbers

-Facility issues

-✓ Community PR
+Facility issues Community PR

+•

 ✓ Parent Communication

 ✓ Special Education Issues

 ✓ Title I Issues

 ✓ Records

 ✓ Fiscal Services

 ✓ Accreditation Issues

 ✓ Safety and Security Considerations.

-$\checkmark$ Communication with state
+\checkmark Communication with state

 Transformation Model Requirements: Refer to Appendix B, p.
 39-44.
+COMPLETE THIS ONE ONLY

 (Fill out this box ONLY if you are choosing the Transformation Model.)

 Write a brief narrative explaining how this school will address each of the Required Activities listed under the numbered strategies.

-(1) Developing and increasing teacher and so (Required Activities) hool leader effectiveness.
+(1) Developing and increasing teacher and school leader effectiveness.
+(Required Activities)

 A. Replace the principal who led the school prior to commencement of the transformation model; (Note: USDE will accept 2 years of previous experience if the transformation has begun.)
-B. Use rigorous, transparent, and equitable evaluation systems for teachers and principals that 3) Take into account data on student growth (as defined in this notice) as a significant factor as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice reflective of student achievement and increased high school graduation rates; and 4) Are designed and developed with teacher and principal involvement; C. Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and HS graduation rates and identify and remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done so;
+A new PVMS principal and an assistant principal were named in June for the 2011- 2012 school year.
+B. Use rigorous, transparent, and equitable evaluation systems for teachers and principals that 3) Take into account data on student growth (as defined in this notice) as a significant factor as well as other factors such as multiple observation-based assessments of PVMS teachers and the principal will be evaluated as scheduled using the district's evaluation system.
+A percentage of teachers not in the evaluation cycle for evaluation in 2011-2012 will be evaluated using the SIG teacher evaluation.
+All evaluations will include student growth data using the curriculum based measures for performance and ongoing collections of professional practice reflective of student achievement and increased high school graduation rates; and 4) Are designed and developed literacy and numeracy from AIMSweb.
+Both the state SIG teacher evaluation and the USD 259 principal and teacher evaluations were developed with teacher and principal with teacher and principal involvement; involvement.
+C. Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and HS graduation rates and identify and Staff who are appropriately selecting and applying ELL strategies in their daily instruction, participating in the school's professional development, are monitoring quality instruction with peers and adjusting in and will be ongoing. remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done so; accordance with MTSS framework will be rewarded by being asked to continue their work at PVMS.
+Those not producing the expected results will receive the assistance of a peer consultant.
+Further assistive action such as being counseled out of the profession or termination from the district may occur as appropriate.
+Performance communications will begin no later than the end of the first quarter and will be ongoing ---------------------- -- ---